 - U.S. District Court for the Northern District of California

-Nicholas Van Brunt is a partner in the Business Trial Practice Group, based primarily in the firm’s Century City office and is the Team Leader of the firm's Private Wealth Services Team.
+Nicholas Van Brunt is a partner in the Business Trial Practice Group and is the Team Leader of the firm's Private Wealth Services Team.

 Areas of Practice

-Mr. Van Brunt is actively engaged in pro bono matters on behalf of both individuals and non-profit organizations and also serves as a Probate Settlement Officer with the Los Angeles County Superior Court’s Pro Bono Probate Settlement Program, offered through the San Fernando Valley Bar Association.
+Mr. Van Brunt is actively engaged in the Los Angeles County Bar Association (LACBA), as a member of the Executive Committee of the LACBA Trust & Estates Section and the Chair of the PVP Liaison Committee, which is responsible for producing several training programs each year throughout Los Angeles County for court-appointed attorneys in conservatorship and guardianship matters.
+Mr. Van Brunt is also very involved in pro bono matters on behalf of both individuals and non-profit organizations and serves as a Probate Settlement Officer with the Los Angeles County Superior Court’s Pro Bono Probate Settlement Program, offered through the San Fernando Valley Bar Association.

 - Named "Best Lawyer" in Trust and Estates Litigation, The Best Lawyers in America, published by Woodward/White, Inc. (2015-2019)